SOTASHE/MappingCrisis/README.md

 ### Want to run your own instance of the app?
 The requirements to build from source are:

 - NodeJS/NPM
 - First, clone the project repository

+### Running both frontend and backend concurrently:
+   simple run the following:

+             cd backend
+             npm install
+             npm run dev
+   The above scripts will run both frontend and backend at the same time.
+I have nested frontend inside the backend folder.

 ### To run the backend